alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 ```
 {{< /spoiler >}}

-Obviously, just these few metrics and the visual aspect are not enough for concluding that this model is a good fit for the smuggling networks.
-Nonetheless, these metrics are pretty close.
-More data and network analysis are needed to support or refute this idea.
+Obviously, even though the metrics are pretty close, only six coefficients plus the visual aspect are not enough for concluding that this model is a good fit for smuggling networks.
+Besides, we must remember that we have only four networks of this type.
+Nonetheless, if more data of this type is available, we could be able to support or refute this idea.

 <br>